syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 Step 9: Now, go to the Azure portal and select App Services.
 After running the service, click **Get function URL > Copy**.
 Include the URL as a query string in the URL.
 Then, paste it into a new browser tab.
 You will get a PDF document as follows.
 ![Output document](Azure_images/Azure-function/Output.png)

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML-to-PDF-Azure-Functions(Windows)).